Zaječov: Administrative division

+Etymology

+The name is derived from the adjective zaječí (from the Czech word zajíc, i.e. 'hare').

 Geography

 Zaječov is located about 25 km southwest of Beroun and 47 km southwest of Prague.
 It lies in the Brdy Highlands.
 The highest point is the mountain Jordán at 826 m above sea level.
 The southern part of the municipal territory lies in the Brdy Protected Landscape Area.

 History

 The first written mention of Zaječov is from 1578.
 On 1 January 1976, the municipalities of Zaječov and Kvaň were merged.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 The Svatá Dobrotivá Monastery was founded in 1262–1263 as the first Augustinian monastery in the Czech lands.
 The Gothic building was rebuilt in the Baroque style in the 17th century, the monastery church of the Annunciation was rebuilt in 1713–1719.
 In 1785, the monastery was abolished and the building converted into a rectory and a school.
 In 1990, the area was returned to the Augustinians.